-A Common Law Claim For Damages Is Essentially A Lawsuit
+Is A Common Law Claim For Damages A Lawsuit?

 When we talk about a Common Law Claim for damages, we are talking about what is commonly known as a lawsuit.